sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## Assumptions: Recap
-- We could have got some of them wrong.
+- We could have gotten some of them wrong.
 We likely did.
 - We already know a couple of areas where we plan to just let you tell us what to do:
   - we plan to implement structural types based on your asks
   - syntax: Matz, just tell us what you want - we'll support it.